- I am interested in U.S. stock exchange ticker tape. In particular, I want to identify

 circled some of the information.

-- I still do not know what .XD or "S" stacked above a "T" mean, both of which can be seen in images above.
+- I still do not know what "S" stacked above a "T" mean, both of which can be seen in images above.

 - Ticker Tape Girls 1918